Mclmadden/NGC1333IRAS4/Week 5.md

 Used CASA Viewer to get mean values of regions in psf files

-Used PySpecKit's `radio_beam` package to convert y-axis from amplitude (mJ/bm) to radiative temperature (K), and multiplied radiative temperature by each transition's width to get the area under the Gaussian curve:
+Used PySpecKit's `radio_beam` package to convert y-axis from amplitude (mJ/bm) to radiation temperature (K), and multiplied radiation temperature by each transition's width to get the area under the Gaussian curve:

 ```python
 from radio_beam import Beam